 Language & Stigma

-The Euphemism Treadmill is a fascinating way of looking at the way the “correct” language for a concept because tainted and is then replaced by new “correct” language that means essentially the same thing.
-It’s not the word that’s the problem; it’s negative attitudes toward what’s being named/described.
+The euphemism treadmill is a fascinating way of looking at the way the “correct” language for a concept because tainted and is then replaced by new “correct” language that means essentially the same thing.
+It’s not the word that’s the problem; it’s society’s negative attitudes toward what’s being named/described.
 As long as we’re continually having t come up with new and prettier words to talk about mental illness, it’s a sign that we’re missing the underlying attitudes that are driving the euphemism treadmill.

 - “Rules” for Talking About Mental Illness